 Surf or body board: Sagres is the Algarve's capital of surf and has a growing reputation as one of the best surfing destinations in Europe.
 It benefits from a number of bays along the stretch between Lagos and Sagres - perfect spots for beginners and the less experienced, while the beaches around and to the north of Cape of St Vincent offer the more proficient surfers and boarders swells of up to 5m.
 If you fancy taking lessons, there are a number of surf schools and surf camps in Sagres.
 If you want to just give it a go, you'll find many places offering board hire at very reasonable rates,

-Watch the boats go by:?
-All shipping from and through the Mediterranean to the west coast of Europe and most of the shipping from the North American coast, navigates via the point of Sagres, so there’s no shortage of boats to observe from the headland.
-Or you can relax on Praia da Baleeira, a small beach that overlooks Sagres’ working fishing harbour, Porto da Baleeira, and watch the boats go by.
+Watch the boats go by: All shipping from and through the Mediterranean to the west coast of Europe and most of the shipping from the North American coast, navigates via the point of Sagres, so there is no shortage of boats to observe from the headland.
+Or you can relax on Praia da Baleeira, a small beach that overlooks Sagres' working fishing harbour, Porto da Baleeira, and watch the boats go by.

 Take a boat trip: If you fancy splashing out on a boat trip there are plenty to choose from.
-Enjoy a gentle coastal cruise, venture out on a dolphin or seabird watching voyage, or try your hand at being a fisherman (or ‘fisherwoman’) for a day.
-Cape Cruiser operates from Sagres and you’ll find a number of other companies based in Lagos.
+Enjoy a gentle coastal cruise, venture out on a dolphin or seabird-watching voyage, or try your hand at fishing for a day.
+Cape Cruiser operates from Sagres and you will find a number of other companies based in Lagos.

 These are just a few of the many beaches to explore in Sagres.

-Walk or hike:?
-It could be argued that Skanks’ Pony is the only way to really appreciate the Sagres coast.
-A cliff walk or hike is a truly sensory experience; amazing views, the sound of the waves against the rocks, the feel of the wind in your face and the natural aromas of wild thyme and lavender.
+Walk or hike: A cliff walk or hike is a truly sensory experience; amazing views, the sound of the waves against the rocks, the feel of the wind in your face and the natural aromas of wild thyme and lavender.
 Cape St Vincent is part of the 17.65 km Vila do Bispo section of the Via Algarviana Nature Trail and there are several companies offering walking holidays or guided walks.
 Alternatively, you can take things at your own pace and simply follow one of the many marked trails.

 Where to eat

-O Telheiro do Infante: The fish of the day is always a good choice at this family-run restaurant, as are O Telheiro do Infante’s unique Lobster Ricepot and Mussel Cataplana.
-There’s a good choice of meat dishes too and they are all served up with spectacular ocean views.
+O Telheiro do Infante: The fish of the day is always a good choice at this family-run restaurant, as are O Telheiro do Infante Lobster Ricepot and Mussel Cataplana.
+There's a good choice of meat dishes too and they are all served up with spectacular ocean views.

 Vila Velha: Combine traditional Portuguese cuisine with a creative twist and excellent hospitality, and you have Vila Velha.
 The menu features many local favourites and specials such Aunt Gabriela's Rabbit, Pork Medallions with Mango Sauce and Prawn Curry.
 Enjoy dinning dining Al Fresco in the summer, or eating in the cosy warmth indoors during the cooler months.